-Precautions For Welding On Engines Equipped With Electronic Engine Control Unit (ECU)
+Precautions for Welding on Vehicles Equipped with Electronic Engine Control Unit (ECU)

-IMPORTANT: ALWAYS disconnect Electronic Control Unit (ECU) connectors and engine control system-to-machine ground before welding on engine or machine.
-High currents or electro-static discharge in electronic components from welding may cause permanent damage.
+IMPORTANT: ALWAYS disconnect engine control unit (ECU) connectors and engine control system-to-vehicle ground before welding.
+High currents or electrostatic discharge in electronic components from welding may cause permanent damage.

-- 1. Remove the ground connection for the engine control system-to-machine frame. - 2.
-Disconnect the connectors from the ECU. - 3.
-Connect the welder ground close to the welding point and be sure ECU or other electronic components are not in the ground path.
+1. Remove the ground connection for the engine control system-to-vehicle frame.

+3. Connect the welder ground close to the welding point and be sure ECU or other electronic components are not in the ground path.